shreyap2702/docs/pages/contacts/remove_contact.md

 # `remove_contacts()`

-Remove one or more contacts using the `/contacts/remove` endpoint.
+Remove one or more contacts using the `POST /contacts/remove` endpoint.
 This method deletes contacts from AutoSend based on their email addresses.

 ---